 In certain types of simulation it may happen that at some point cells change cell types.
 If a cell that was not subject to connectivity constraint, changes type to the cell that is constrained by global connectivity and this cell is fragmented before type change this situation normally would result in simulation freeze.
 However CompuCell3D, first before applying constraint it will check if the cell is fragmented.
 If it is, there is no constraint.
 Global connectivity constraint is only applied when cell is non-fragmented.
 The numerical value of Penalty in the XML syntax above does not really matter as long as it is greater than 0.
 CompuCell3D guarantees that cells for which penalty is greater than 0 will remain connected.
-We will modify global connectivity plugin to allow application of connectivity constraints to individual cells.

 Quite often in the simulation we don't need to impose connectivity constraint on all cells or on all cells of given type.
 Usually only select cell types or select cells are elongated and therefore need connectivity constraint.
-In such a case we use ConnectivityLocalFlex plugin and assign connectivity constraints to particular cells in Python.
+In such a case we use ConnectivityLocalFlex plugin and assign connectivity constraints to particular cells in Python